select-8/charting-ms2/readme.md

 The site was tested in Chrome, FireFox, Safari and Opera.

 ##### Chart Interactions
-Given this was my first foray into JavaScript and charting, throughout building the site I used my knowledge of SQL to test that I was getting the expected results from my functions.
+Given this was my first foray into JavaScript and charting, throughout building the site I used SQL to test I was getting the expected results from my functions.
 Each data value, be it a single bar or pie slice have been tested in this way against the data in PostgreSQL using SQL queries.

 For example to check if the percentage calculations are correct when discipline 'C' is selected in the _Average Salary_ barchart, I can run: